 She also cooked with orange blossom extract, and to this day, it is my all-time favorite taste and smell.
 It brings me back to a time when I had no worries and no burdens.
 And certainly no fibromyalgia.

 And just so we are on the same page, aromatherapy is absolutely portable nowadays.
 I sprinkle some on a leather necklace I wear every day, and I sniff it throughout the day when I feel my mind is spiraling out of control.
-One of my daughters has a bracelet made with lava beads.
+One of my daughters has a bracelet made of lava beads.

 The beads are very permeable, so they soak up the oils.
 It’s a great way to use aromatherapy when she needs it, without being too obvious.
 And finally, I regularly place some essential oil blends on my air vents in my car.
-It keep the car fragrant and helps me re-center when I’m stuck in traffic.
+It keeps the car fragrant and helps me re-center when I’m stuck in traffic.

 Finally, it is important to find that one spot in the house that is just yours.
-Mine is on the couch, last seat to the left near the chaise, with an ottoman for my feet.
-No one gets to sit there besides me.
+Mine is on the couch, the last seat to the left near the chaise, with an ottoman for my feet.
+No one gets to sit there beside me.
 And my dog, of course.
 But not the kids.
 No siree!
 It is my spot.

 The pillows are just right.
 I know it is always comfortable for me, and it provides me with a constant in my chaotic, busy life.
 No matter how weird, painful or bad the day has been, I am always welcome and relaxed in my spot.
 Therefore, I strongly suggest you find your spot in your house too.